• Report cards are issued in November, February, April and June

 We recognize student achievement through our awards and student recognition ceremony held every June.
 See the Sands website for updated details.

-• Parent-Teacher interviews provide further opportunities to discuss student progress and will be on November 8, 2018 and on February 14, 2019.
+• Parent-Teacher interviews provide further opportunities to discuss student progress and will be on Tuesday, October 29.

 • Interviews are on a first come, first-filled appointment system pre-scheduled through Parent Connect prior to the Interview date.